Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-3/lecture-materials/intro-to-react-router.md

 ### 💪 Practice Exercise - Add a Route (15 min)

-1. Create a `<SettingsPage>` component as a Function Component and be sure to follow the conventions for folders, etc.
+1. Create a `<SettingsPage>` component and be sure to follow the conventions for folders, etc.

 2. Code `<SettingsPage>` so that it returns `<h1>Settings Page</h1>` as its UI.